AmeliaYeah/AmeliaYeah.github.io/content/posts/python_lowlevel_ductf.md

 print(hello)
 ```

-One might assume that the `str` function is just a single function handling each variable, whether it be `my_str` or `my_dict`.
-This isn't entirely true; what actually happens is functions like `str`, `repr`, etc. actually look for the specific field within the object's `PyTypeObject` (so, for instance, `str` looks for `tp_str`, `repr` looks for `tp_repr`, etc.), and then executes the function pointed to there.
+You may assume that `str` is simply a standalone function that executes with `my_str` and `my_dict` respectively as parameters.
+This isn't entirely true; like with [many other cases in PyTypeObjects](https://docs.python.org/3.10/c-api/typeobj.html), what it actually does is instead rely on the functions present in the `PyTypeObject`.
+In this case, the `str` function will actually just do the following:

-This same principle applies to alot of other core aspects about a type, which if you are interested, you can read about [in the official documentation](https://docs.python.org/3.10/c-api/typeobj.html).
+1. Go to the `PyObject` specified as the parameter
+1. Locate their `PyTypeObject` from the `PyObject` header
+1. Locate the `tp_str` function, and then execute the address being pointed to in the `PyTypeObject` struct
+1. Use the returned value as output of the higher-level `str` function

+This very concept applies not only to the `str` function, but multiple other builtin functions and type-specific methods.
+Once again, it really is just a vtable.

 ## Sooo...how do we break it?